 2.1 Application must be made in terms of Schedule 1.

-2.2 When approved, the sponsor and/or DA will be added to the JSE Register of Sponsors/DA.
+2.2 When approved, the sponsor and/or DA will be added to the JSE Register of Sponsors/DAs.
 Sponsor/DA status will be reviewed annually in terms of Schedule 1.

 2.3 The provisions applicable to a sponsor apply equally to a DA, save as otherwise stated.